OpenTermsArchive/engine/scripts/dataset/README.md

 {
   "dataset": {
-    "servicesRepositoryName": "Name of the services declarations repository", "versionsRepositoryURL": "URL of the versions repository where dataset will be published" }
+    "servicesRepositoryName": "Name of the services declarations repository", "versionsRepositoryURL": "GitHub versions repository where dataset will be published" }
 }
 ```